neuefische/wd-flipped-classroom-curriculum/sessions/react-state-1/README.md

 ### A Naive Approach to State

-- Explain that our goal is for the number on the button to increase by one every time we click it.
+- [ ] State our goal: Increase the number in the headline by one each time it's clicked.

-- Ask students to think about what they would need to do to achieve this goal.
-Collect some of the ideas.
-Possible answers:
+- [ ] Ask students how they would achieve this.
+Gather their ideas.
+Possible answers

   - a variable that stores the current count
   - a function that increases the count